l3montree-dev/kubernetes-developer-workshop/README.md

 postgresql-0                1/1     Running   1 (2m5s ago)   15m
 ```

-### 4. Creating Kubernetes Deployment files
+### 7. Creating Kubernetes Deployment Files

 - Deploy the COLOR-API

-    The nextjs-frontend is already done for you as an example.
-You can find the deployment files in the [kube/nextjs-frontend](kube/nextjs-frontend) directory.
+    The Next.js frontend deployment files are already provided as an example in the [kube/nextjs-frontend](kube/nextjs-frontend) directory.
     ```bash
     kubectl apply -n workshop -f kube/nextjs-frontend
     ```

-    Go ahead and create the `color-api` deployment files.
+    Create the `color-api` deployment files and apply them to the cluster:

-    Apply it to the cluster using the following command:

     ```bash
     kubectl apply -n workshop -f kube/color-api
     ```

     Hints:

-    - We need a deployment and a service
+    - You need a deployment and a service.
-    - You can use the publicly available image `ghcr.io/l3montree-dev/kubernetes-developer-workshop/color-api:latest`
+    - Use the image `ghcr.io/l3montree-dev/kubernetes-developer-workshop/color-api:latest`.
-    - The application starts at port 8080
+    - The application runs on port 8080.
-    - The application needs the following environment variables:
+    - Required environment variables:
         - `DB_URL`: jdbc:postgresql://postgresql:5432/postgres
         - `DB_USER`: postgres
-        - `DB_PASS`: ? (hint: check the secret already created by the postgresql helm chart)
+        - `DB_PASS`: ? (check the secret created by the PostgreSQL Helm chart)

-- Configure the connection between the frontend and the color-api (COLOR_API_URL environment variable)
+- Configure the connection between the frontend and the color-api using the `COLOR_API_URL` environment variable.

-### 5. Deploy the whole application - kubernetes is idempotent
+### 8. Deploy the Entire Application

+Kubernetes is idempotent, so you can apply the entire configuration:

 ```bash
 kubectl apply -n workshop -R -f kube
 ```

-Have a look at the running pods
+Check the running pods:

 ```bash
 kubectl get pods -n workshop